sabledb-io/sabledb/docs/design/auto-failover.md

 - Marks in the centralised database that a failover is initiated for the non responsive primary
 - The node that started the failover decides on the new primary.
 It does that by picking the one with the highest `last_txn_id` property
-- Dispatches a command to the new replica instructing it to switch to Primary mode (we achieve this by using `LPUSH / BRPOP` blocking command)
+- Dispatches a command to the new selected node, instructing it to switch to Primary mode (we achieve this by using `LPUSH / BRPOP` blocking command)
 - Dispatch commands to all of the remaining replicas instructing them to perform a `REPLICAOF <NEW_PRIMARY_IP> <NEW_PRIMARY_PORT>`
 - Delete the old primary records from the database (if this node comes back online again later, it will re-create them)